ignacioola/insights/README.md

 * `tooltip`: adds a tooltip with the passed template if a string if passed.
 If you pass a truthy value, that's not a string it uses the default template.
 * `colors`: an object containing the colors for each cluster.
 For example: `{ "0": "blue", "1": "#FF0000" } `.

-### .attr(str, fn)

-Sets an accessor function for the desired node's attribute's value.

 ### .filter(fn|obj)

 Selects all the nodes that for which `fn` result evaluates to `true` or if an object passed by all of it's values.